cnie109/Utilities-OG/README.md

 # Utilities-OG

+Current Target: Purpur 1.19.4

+Authors: Barny1094875.

+<h3>To build:</h3>

+./gradlew build

+The resulting .jar file will be in build/libs

 This plugin houses various little tweaks used by the TrueOG Minecraft server.

 At the moment, any config change requires a server restart to take effect.